 Across the four semesters of Senior English, students will study a range of topics.
-In Year 11, they will begin their English study by considering the ways in which gender is represented in the media, as well as exploring critical concepts of identity in the unit "Growing Up Australian".
-Students will also undertake a study of Dystopian texts in Term 3, and conclude the year by considering the representation of power in Arthur Miller's play, The Crucible.
-The Year 12 study provides students with an opportunity to consolidate the language and writing skills they developed in Year 11, beginning the year with a detailed exploration of the hero archetype and story, and moving in Term 2 to a close study of Pride and Prejudice.
-In Term 3, students will examine a Shakespearean tragedy, and in Term 4 they will conclude their Senior English studies by undertaking an independent study of a novel of their choice.
+In Year 11, they will begin their English study by considering the ways in which gender is represented in the media, as well as exploring the critical concepts of youth identity in a unit based on Craig Silvey's novel, Jasper Jones.
+Students will also undertake a study of dystopian texts in Term 3, and conclude the year by considering the representation of power in Arthur Miller's play, The Crucible.
+The Year 12 course provides students with an opportunity to consolidate the language and writing skills they developed in Year 11, beginning the year with a detailed exploration of the hero archetype in contemporary films, and moving in Term 2 to a close study of Jane Austen's novel, Pride and Prejudice.
+In Term 3, students will examine a Shakespearean tragedy, and in Term 4 they will conclude their Senior English studies by undertaking an independent exploration of a selection of texts by foreign writers.

-Throughout all units, students will engage in study of a wide range of novels, poetry, film, multi-media texts and plays.
-Students entering Year I I need to appreciate the importance of reading and must be prepared to devote a considerable amount of time to this necessary activity.
-Such effort is usually well rewarded, as those students who read widely often find their writing skills improve and, as well, the novel provides a very real source of enlightenment and pleasure.
+Throughout all units, students will engage in study of a wide range of novels, poetry, film, multimedia texts and plays.
+Students entering Year 11 and Year 12 need to appreciate the importance of reading and must be prepared to devote a considerable amount of time to this very worthwhile pursuit.
+Such effort is usually well rewarded, as those students who read widely often find their writing skills improve and that the texts provide them with a very real source of inspiration and pleasure.
 Students will be encouraged to read and view texts around the themes being studied to further enhance their knowledge base and understanding of the units.

-The assessment for English is continuous and is collected for formative and summative purposes, requiring the student's consistent effort as skills acquired in Year I I will be essential for Year I2.
+The assessment for English is continuous and is collected for formative and summative purposes, requiring the student's consistent effort as skills acquired in Year 11 will be essential for Year 12.
 Overall achievement will be based on a folio of work displaying fullest and latest information about the student's progress.
-The information used when deciding on exit achievement levels will be drawn from work comprising of 6 language tasks which have been selected from the latter part of the course.
+The information used when deciding on exit achievement levels will be drawn from work comprising of six tasks which have been selected from the latter part of the course.
 It is important to note that, in order to obtain a minimum Sound Achievement in English, students must achieve a sound result in both the writing and speaking aspects of the course.
+Throughout the course, students will prepare a range of tasks, including short stories, analytical essays, feature articles, seminar presentations and persuasive speeches.